ayortanli/kafka-with-springboot/README.md

 # kafka-with-springboot
 Startup application for Kafka with Spring Boot

 This project is aimed for starting Kafka based project much faster by providing simple example applications for different scenarios.
-It may also be used as a tutorial for those who like learning by playing with codes. :)
+It may also be used as a tutorial for those who likes learning by playing with codes. :)

 ### 1. Kafka Setup:
 - Download Kafka from <https://kafka.apache.org/downloads>